semin/ulla/README.markdown

 * ruby 1.8.6 or above (http://www.ruby-lang.org)
 * rubygems 1.2.0 or above (http://rubyforge.org/projects/rubygems/)

-Following GEMs will be automatically installed if you have rubygems installed
+Following RubyGems will be automatically installed if you have rubygems installed on your machine

 * narray (http://narray.rubyforge.org/)
 * facets (http://facets.rubyforge.org/)
 * bio (http://bioruby.open-bio.org/)